rsperry79/MTurkServers/README.md

-﻿
 # MTurk Hitapp Template #
-This project is to build a MTurk hitapps for data collection
+This project is to build MTurk hitapps for data collection either using an external question or using the Amazon provided IFrame.

 ## Technology used
 1. Node - JavaScript engine